GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 Google Ad Words Distort Financial Journalism

 Financial websites have a similar obligation.
-Sites that disproportionately promote IPOs are unregulated, but they can be considered journalistically unethical when they push unsuspecting investors into risky trades without explaining the risks.
-Then, they violate another fundamental concept in journalism: giving preference to advertisers over their readers.
+Although unregulated, sites that disproportionately promote IPOs can be considered journalistically unethical when they push unsuspecting investors into risky trades without explaining the risks.
+This violates another fundamental concept in journalism: giving preference to advertisers over their readers.

 Giving large advertisers extra-favorable coverage and special considerations began with mass advertising in print journalism after the Civil War.
 In the Google world, preferential treatment to advertisers is done by discovering keywords that direct unsuspecting viewers to advertisers.

-If you are a novice investor and indicated an interest in the latest hot topic, such as IPOs, look at your emails and the list of news stories flowing out of financial web sites.
+If you are a novice investor and have indicated an interest in the latest hot topic, such as IPOs, look at your emails and the list of news stories flowing out of financial websites.
 You’ll see most of the latest IPO candidates waiting for your investment.
 There is a good reason for this.

-The large financial sites have big budgets and produce a wide variety of business and investing stories.
-They have great content, much of it original and educational.
+Significant financial sites have large budgets and produce various business and investing stories.
+They have great content, and much of it is original and educational.
 The second-tier sites are more driven by Google ad revenue tricks involving keywords that follow the latest fads.

 The problem is many of these financial sites are doing some of the same things as RobinHood.
 The difference is that it’s happening in the journalism world.